marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ```
 The lines of code we want to inspect here relate to the specifics for setup frame authentication metadata:

-1) Requester needs to know how to encode our `SIMPLE` authentication metadata.
+1) Requester needs to know how to encode our `Simple` authentication metadata.
 2) Which needs to be registered as an encoder in Spring's [RSocketStrategies](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketStrategies.java).
 3) Then use `setupMetadata` to encode credentials going into the setup frame.

-Next, need a non-authenticated setup requester:
+Next, we need a non-authenticated setup requester:

 ```kotlin
     open fun requester(): RSocketRequester =